Negative-light/PUBLIC_VUALT/power-of-rhetoric-god-asks-isreal-a-question.md

 The point here is that the problem we have here is a "fate worse than death" if we are disobedient to God [^2].
 Do you live a life abandoned from God.

 # Next Week
+We are gonna to look at the burned of the prophet.
+This is inspried some by a sermon I found [^2] that I suggest you look at.

 [^1]: [Jer 14:5-9](Jer%2014.md)